lanl/BEE/docs/sphinx/commands.rst

 beeclient
 ===========

-beeclient is the command you will use to submit jobs and interact with your jobs.
+**beeclient** is the command you will use to submit workflows and interact with your workflows.
 The following are the options:

 ``beeclient submit``: Submit a new workflow.